9643339-sudo/GroupRepo/README.md

 # The Pit of Despair
-## A 2D platformer where you fall in a pit, and have to progress through levels and fight enemies and bosses to make your way out.
+## A 2D platformer where you fall in a pit, and have to progress through levels, fight enemies, and beat bosses to make your way out.
 ### Group Members
 * Hunter Westover
 * Noah Norton